grongierisc/iris-python-interoperability-template/README.md

 The business operation can optionally use an adapter to handle the outgoing message which is specified overriding the get_adapter_type method.<br>
 If the business operation has an adapter, it uses the adapter to send the message to the external system.<br>
 The adapter can either be a PEX adapter, an ObjectScript adapter or a [python adapter](#75-the-outbound_adapter-class).<br>
-Business operation in Python are subclass from grongier.pex.BusinessOperation in Python, that inherit from all the functions of the [business host](#73-the-business_host-class).<br>
+Business operation in Python are subclass from iop.BusinessOperation in Python, that inherit from all the functions of the [business host](#73-the-business_host-class).<br>

 ### 7.8.1.
 The dispacth system
 In a business operation it is possbile to create any number of function [similar to the on_message method](#782-the-methods) that will take as argument a [typed request](#711-the-messages) like this `my_special_message_method(self,request: MySpecialMessage)`.